Semistable models for modular curves and power operations for Morava E-theories of height 2: Introduction

-At height 2, information from the moduli of elliptic curves allows a concrete understanding of the power operation structure on Morava $E$-theories.
-Rezk computed the first example of a presentation for an $E$-\DL algebra, in terms of explicit generators and quadratic relations analogous to the Adem relations \eqref{Adem} \cite{h2p2}.
-Moreover, he gave a uniform presentation, which applies to $E$-theories at all primes $p$, for the mod-$p$ reduction of their \DL algebras \cite[4.8]{mc1}.
+At height 2, information from the moduli of elliptic curves allows a concrete understanding of the power operation structure on Morava E-theories.
+Rezk computed the first example of a presentation for an E-theory Dyer-Lashof algebra, in terms of explicit generators and quadratic relations analogous to the Adem relations \eqref{Adem} \cite{h2p2}.
+Moreover, he gave a uniform presentation, which applies to E-theories at all primes $p$, for the mod-$p$ reduction of their Dyer-Lashof algebras \cite[4.8]{mc1}.
 Underlying this presentation is the Kronecker congruence \eqref{Kronecker} \cite[Proposition 3.15]{mc1}.

-In this paper, we provide an ``integral lift'' of Rezk's presentation, in the same sense that Theorem \ref{thm:me} above lifts the Kronecker congruence.
-We start with the following.
+Our second main result provides an ``integral lift'' of Rezk's mod-$p$ presentation, with a different set of generators, in the same sense that Theorem \ref{thm:me} above lifts the Kronecker congruence.
+We begin with the following.

-\begin{thm} Let $E$ be a Morava $E$-theory spectrum of height $2$ at the prime $p$.
-There is a total power operation
+\begin{thm} Let $E$ be a Morava E-theory spectrum of height $2$ at the prime $p$.
+There is an additive total power operation